prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 This could be a new function, or changing the `rate()` function (it could be dangerous to adjust `rate()`/`increase()` though as they’re so widely used that users may be dependent on their current behaviour even if they are “less accurate”).

-## Alternatives
+## Discarded alternatives

 ### Ingesting deltas alternatives

-#### Treat as gauge
-To avoid introducing a new type, deltas could be represented as gauges instead and the start time ignored.

-This could be confusing as gauges are usually used for sampled data (for example, in OTEL: "Gauges do not provide an aggregation semantic, instead “last sample value” is used when performing operations like temporal alignment or adjusting resolution.”) rather than data that should be summed/rated over time.

 #### Treat as “mini-cumulative”
 Deltas can be thought of as cumulative counters that reset after every sample.
 So it is technically possible to ingest as cumulative and on querying just use the cumulative functions.

 This requires CT-per-sample to be implemented.
 Just zero-injection of StartTimeUnixNano would not work all the time.
 If there are samples at consecutive intervals, the StartTimeUnixNano for a sample would be the same as the TimeUnixNano for the preceding sample and cannot be injected.

 Functions will not take into account delta-specific characteristics.
 The OTEL SDKs only emit datapoints when there is a change in the interval. rate() assumes samples in a range are equally spaced to figure out how much to extrapolate, which is less likely to be true for delta samples.
+TODO: depends on delta type

 This also does not work for samples missing StartTimeUnixNano.